Badrpas/Fly-simulator/README.md

 You can also press `m` to see relative view position.

-But you better not press other buttons because some of them are crashing client
+But you better not press other buttons because some of them are crashing client :neutral_face:

 ####Warning for explorers
 Do not expect to see a well written code here.